JonHanna/AisA/readme.md

 1. A hash-based structure such as a `Dictionary<TKey, TValue>` is used to associate objects with an object which may be equivalent to another using the same dictionary.
 2. A hash-based structure such as a `Dictionary<TKey, TValue>` is used to associate objects with an object which may mutate in such a way as to change the hash code based on its defined concept of equality.
 3. As a (risky) optimisation, when it is known that no other equivalent objects exist, and therefore this object is the only one that would return true for an equality check.
-E.g. this would be the case with strings that had all been interned with string.Intern().
+E.g. this would be the case with strings that had all been interned with string.Intern(), or atomised by an `XmlNameTable`.

 # License